shannaurelle/MyIDM/README.md

 1. Runs script using URL as links
 2. Can read JSON files for web scraping support

+## Usage
+On your command terminal type the following
+> python main.py -o "destination" -i "inputJSONfile" -f "URL1,URL2,URL3"
+-o -> indicates that the string after it is the folder where you'll store the downloaded file -i -> indicates that the string after it is the filename of the json file where the URLS are stored -f -> indicates that the string after it is/are the URL links to the files

 ## Versioning
 This app is currently at 0.1.0.
 Versioning is done using semantic versioning.